Chahak081/CPP-based-Projects/README.md

-This repository consists of folders consisting of CPP codes as explained in readme futher.
+This repository consists of folders consisting of CPP mini projects hereby explained in readme futher.

 # Miniature root optimiser-
 This is an efficient application made as a group project in CPP based on Delhi metro to find the shortest path between two stations .